StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/observables/about-observables.md

 ## Statuses

-### Indicator of compromise (IOC)
+### Indicator of compromise

-An observable can be [marked as an indicator of compromise (IOC)](update-an-observable-status.md#mark-an-observable-as-indicator-of-compromise-ioc) once it's identified as being linked to suspicious or malicious activity.
+An observable can be [marked as an indicator of compromise (IOC)](update-an-observable-status.md#mark-an-observable-as-indicator-of-compromise) once it's identified as being linked to suspicious or malicious activity.

 ### Sighted